Update: Tax Highlights of “The One, Big, Beautiful Bill”

 TCJA Business Tax Provisions Extended or Made Permanent

-- Deduction for Qualified Business Income and Permanent Enhancement - Increases the Sec.
-199A deduction for qualified business income from 20% to 23%, adjusts the phase-in thresholds, and expands eligibility to include qualified business development company (BDC) interest dividends.
+- Deduction for Qualified Business Income – Makes permanent the 20% Sec.
+199A deduction for qualified business income at 20%, with expanded eligibility to include qualified business development company (BDC) interest dividends.

 New Individual Tax Provisions

-- No Tax on Car Loan Interest - Establishes an above-the-line deduction of up to $10,000 for qualified interest paid on passenger vehicle loans, subject to various restrictions, including a requirement that final vehicle assembly occur in the United States.
-The deduction would phase out for taxpayers with modified adjusted gross income exceeding $100,000 for single tax payers, $200,000 for married couples filing jointly.
+- No Tax on Car Loan Interest - Establishes a temporary above-the-line deduction for tax years 2025-2028 of up to $10,000 for qualified interest paid on passenger vehicle loans, subject to various restrictions, including a requirement that final vehicle assembly occur in the United States.
+The deduction would phase out for taxpayers with modified adjusted gross income exceeding $100,000 for single taxpayers, $200,000 for married couples filing jointly.

 - 529 Plan Rule Changes - Expands the definition of ‘qualified higher education expenses’ under Sec.
 529 plans to include certain costs associated with enrollment or attendance at K-12 public, private, or religious schools, as well as homeschooling and post-secondary credentialing programs.

-- Reinstatement of Partial Deduction for Charitable Contributions of Individuals Who Do Not Elect to Itemize - Reinstates a partial above-the-line deduction for certain charitable contributions made by individuals who do not itemize, allowing up to $150 for single filers and $300 for joint filers.
+- Reinstatement of Partial Deduction for Charitable Contributions of Individuals Who Do Not Elect to Itemize - Reinstates a partial above-the-line charitable deduction of up to $1,000 for single filers and $2,000 for joint filers.

-- Trump Accounts - Establishes Trump Accounts, which are tax-advantaged savings accounts for U.S. citizen children under the age of 8 at the time the account is opened.
-Contributions of up to $5,000 per account per year (indexed for inflation) are allowed, and distributions before age 18 are prohibited without penalties.
+- Trump Accounts - Establishes Trump Accounts, which are tax-advantaged savings accounts under the IRA (individual retirement account) rules for U.S. citizen children under the age of 18 at the time the account is opened.
+Contributions of up to $5,000 per account per year (indexed for inflation) are allowed, and distributions before age 18 are prohibited.
+Potential $1,000 tax credit for Trump Accounts created for children born between 2025 and 2028.

 - Removal of Residential Green Energy Tax Credits After 12/31/25 - Terminates the residential energy-efficient home improvement credit (Sec.
 25C) and the residential clean energy credit (Sec.
 25D) for property placed in service after 2025.